 Tile flooring is a great way to create a clean and contemporary look that can easily be maintained with little hassle.
-At Hampton Flooring Center, we offer a wide range of ceramic, porcelain, and stone tiles from the best brands including Shaw, Ronyo, Daltile, American Olean, Merrazi, and more.
+At Hampton Flooring Center, we offer a wide range of ceramic, porcelain, and stone tiles from the best brands including Shaw, Merola Tile, Daltile, American Olean, Marazzi, and more.
 Whether you're into modern or retro, we have the tile for you!

 Ceramic and porcelain tile

 Ceramic tile is molded from clay, pressed, and heated under extreme pressure to form a rigid material.
 There are two main types of ceramic tile.
 Non-porcelain ceramic tile is traditional, made from a combination of white, red, and brown clays occasionally mixed with other minerals.

 Porcelain tile is similar, but it also contains feldspar.
 Feldspar is a type of crystal that becomes glass-like once heated and pressurized.
 This gives porcelain its shine, hardness, and durability.

 This tile is produced with natural materials including granite, marble, limestone, travertine, onyx, slate, and sandstone.
 Below are some of the most popular forms of natural stone tile.

 Granite is a very dense volcanic rock with a distinctive appearance and natural variations.
 It resists scratching and is excellent for use in high-traffic areas, such as kitchens.